 Academically, COTA has more than 100 full-time and 150 part-time faculty members allowing the College to offer nationally-recognized, accredited degree programs including:

-- Bachelor of Art Degrees in Art, Dance, Design, Film and Electronic Arts, Music, and Theatre Arts
+- Bachelor of Art Degrees in Art, Cinematic Arts, Dance, Design, Music, and Theatre Arts

 - Bachelor of Fine Arts Degrees in Art, Dance, Interior Design, and Theatre Arts

-- Bachelor of Science Degrees in Industrial Design
+- Bachelor of Science Degrees in Dance Science and Industrial Design

 - Bachelor of Music Degrees